timescale/docs/_partials/_add-data-blockchain.md

     ```

 1. At the `psql` prompt, use the `COPY` command to transfer data into your
-    Timescale instance.
+    $COMPANY instance.
 If the `.csv` files aren't in your current directory,
     specify the file paths in these commands:

     ```sql